 Kinetic Canvases

-Tangible Complexity / Welcome to an exploration of the intricate interplay between complexity and simplicity through our kinetic artworks.
-These captivating pieces fuse scientific principles with artistic expression, offering a unique perspective on the interconnected systems that shape our world.
+Welcome to an exploration of the intricate interplay between complexity and simplicity through our kinetic artworks.
+Our works fuse scientific principles with artistic expression, offering a unique perspective on the interconnected systems that shape our world.

-At the core of our works are dynamic structures brought to life by fundamental scientific simulation models.
-These creations provide more than mere visual spectacle; they offer intuitive insights into the behaviour of complex systems that surround us daily.
-Through playful interaction, viewers are encouraged to explore these systems, uncovering layers of meaning that resonate on both societal and personal levels.
+At the core of our works are dynamic structures emerging from fundamental scientific simulation models running inside the pieces.
+Besides a visually minimalistic and calming effect, these creations offer intuitive insights into the behaviour of complex systems that surround us daily.
+By controlling the conditions of the simulation, viewers are encouraged to explore these systems in a playful way, uncovering relationships that resonate on various levels of personal reflection.

-Accessible Kinetic Art / We follow a fresh approach to kinetic art, one that prioritises accessibility and everyday engagement.
-By reimagining the production and presentation of these dynamic pieces, we aim to democratise access to this captivating art form.
-Our works are designed not just for fleeting encounters but for sustained exploration in the comfort and safety of one's own home.
+We follow an approach to kinetic art that prioritises accessibility and lasting engagement.
+Our works are designed not just for fleeting encounters but for sustained exploration over long time scales in the comfort and safety of one's own home.

-Respecting Privacy and Empowering Users / In an era of pervasive digital surveillance, our artworks are different.
-We consciously avoid sensors and external data collection, ensuring that interaction with each piece remains private and personal.
-By employing purely physical and intuitive controls, we restore intellectual autonomy to the viewer.
+In an era of pervasive digital surveillance, we like to create oases through the absence of sensors and external data collection, ensuring that interaction with each piece remains private and personal.
+By employing purely tactile and intuitive controls, we restore intellectual autonomy to the viewer.

-Sustainability at the Core / Our commitment to sustainability is woven into every aspect of our creations.
+Our commitment to sustainability is part of every aspect of our creations.
 From using recycled and recyclable materials to modular designs that facilitate easy repair and component replacement, we are dedicated to minimising environmental impact while maximising the longevity of each artwork.

 D1Q6 Potts - Competing Interpretations